php-mongo/admin/setup/SETUP.md

     - for help:
       - pmainstall (without any options)
 - pmadefault.sh (shell script - handles the default application installation)
+  - @deprecated
     - to use:
       - source setup/pmadefault.sh
       - forhelp:
+        - pmainstall (without any options)
+- pmainstall.sh (shell script - provide multiple installation options)
+  - to use:
+    - source setup/pmainstall.sh
+    - for help:
       - pmainstall (without any options)
 - SETUP.md      (this README file)